AAsriyan/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A: React is a library and the problems it tries to solve is the static nature of a website when interacting through the DOM.
+React makes it possible to create reusable components that can have its state updated without messing with other components on the webpage.

 - [ ] What does it mean to _think_ in react?

+A: Thinking in React means breaking up the UI into components that usually have one responsibility.
+A search bar, a list, and an item inside the list can all be different components that integrate with each other to build a larger app.

 - [ ] Describe state.

+A: State is a feature that is tied with the class component.
+It is similar to props but we can have it change on the component.

 - [ ] Describe props.

+A: Props are immutable and a component can only read the props given to it and can’t change it.

 ## Project Set Up